 -These Italian cough drops you can get on Amazon

-–Pulse oximeter (I added this at the start of the pandemic and it’s great to have and know when your oxygen levels drop.
-My doctor says it’s the new thermometer)
+–Pulse oximeter (I added this to my travel bag at the start of the pandemic and it’s great to have and know when your oxygen levels drop.
+My doctor says it’s the new thermometer and I’ve had to use mine multiple times on my travels.)

 -Polysporin or other antibiotic cream